gsyates1/ha-roborock-control-panel/README.md

 ##### Vacuum Clean Room Manual

 Called when the manual clean option is used.
-It simple calls the 'Vacuum Clean Room' script passing a field telling it this is a manual clean.
+It simply calls the 'Vacuum Clean Room' script passing a field telling it this is a manual clean.

 ##### Vacuum Cycle Clean Mode

 A helper script used by the cleaning-mode(Action) buttons on the control panel.
-It cycles the appliable helper between: Vac, Mop, and Vac + Mop.
+It cycles the applicable helper between: Vac, Mop, and Vac + Mop.